 Traditionally German hamburger are made with ground beef or mixed ground beef and pork.
 You can also find variations with veal, fish, game or poultry.

 If you prefer a leaner version, try this recipe with ground chicken or turkey.
-This version of the German hamburger is also delicious.
+This version of the German meatballs is also delicious.
 Because ground poultry meat requires more spices to be flavorful, adjust the seasoning as needed.

 Equipment